ekamperi/ekamperi.github.io/_posts/2020-05-16-dicom-convert-transfer-syntax.md

 tags: ['DICOM', 'radiotherapy']
 ---

 This post is going to be very esoterical, yet I'm writing it for my future self and perhaps for you.
-So, I was trying to import the MRI of a patient with locally advanced tongue cancer into Varian Eclipse treatment planning system (version 15.1).
+So, I was trying to import the MRI of a patient with locally advanced tongue cancer into the Varian Eclipse treatment planning system (version 15.1).
 Sadly, the import failed with tons of errors of the form:

 {% raw %}
 > Unsupported 'Transfer Syntax UID' (0002,0010) 'Explicit Big Endian'.<br>
 > Could not convert DICOM stream: SOP Instance UID: 1.2.840.113619.2.134....
 [MRI]
 {% endraw %}

-Copying from the DICOM standard documentation, *Transfer Syntax* is a set of encoding rules able to unambiguously represent one or more Abstract Syntaxes.
-In particular, it allows communicating Application Entities to negotiate common encoding techniques they both support (e.g., byte ordering, compression, etc.).
+Copying from the DICOM standard documentation, *Transfer Syntax* is a set of encoding rules able to represent one or more abstract syntaxes unambiguously.
+In particular, it allows communicating applications to negotiate common encoding techniques they both support (e.g., byte ordering, compression, etc.).

 So, apparently Varian Eclipse does not like *Explicit Big Endian* transfer syntax.
 I tried to convert it with `dcmconv`, but the latter would output other errors.
 I finally gave up and tried `gdcmconv`.
-The option `-w` that is supposed to decompress a DICOM file, rewrote my files in `Explicit VR Little Endian`:
+The option `-w`, that is supposed to decompress a DICOM file, rewrote my files in `Explicit VR Little Endian` format:

 {% highlight R %}
 {% raw %}